auditoryeye/auditoryeye_artifact/README.md

 Github may limit the file size and number downloaded per day.
-The downloaded zip file might be truncated by Github.
+The zip file might also be truncated by Github.

 Here is a quick, more reliable __download link__: https://www.dropbox.com/sh/g937jy4gq9z3lnk/AADrIOWvgyyEDa3ZfMb54AHma?dl=0